UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

-We use path coverage as the main criterion to measure the performance of these fuzzing tools.
-Fig. \ref{fig:pathcoverage} plots the average number of paths discovered by these tools throughout 3 runs in different computation resources.
-From Fig.~\ref{fig:pathcoverage}, the path coverage reached by each tool is rising as the increase of computation resources.
-For example, for the baseline AFL-single-core, it found 2,538, 2,786, 3,270, 4,173, 6,257 and 8,044 paths in 4, 8, 16, 32, 64 and 128 units of computation resources in \emph{freetype}.
+By saving computing resources, a fuzzer can run more tests and potentially enlarge code coverage.
+To avoid the potential influence caused by order-dependent of path coverage in AFL implementation \cite{fairfuzz}, we use branch coverage as the main criterion to measure the performance of these fuzzers.
+However, we also provide the path coverage results in the Appendix (Fig. \ref{fig:pathcoverage}) for reference, which is consistent with branch coverage results.

-Among these tools, UniFuzz reaches the highest path coverage in most 10/12 programs (e.g., \emph{readelf}, \emph{ffmpeg}, and \emph{size}), outperforming the other three tools.
-Particularly, compared with the baseline AFL-single-core, UniFuzz performs better than AFL-single-core on eight programs with the same computation resources, such as on \emph{boringssl}, \emph{freetype}, \emph{libcxx}, and \emph{readelf}.
-However, the other two tools do not reach the higher path coverage than that of AFL-single-core.
-Especially PAFL, AFL-single-core discovers more paths than PAFL on almost all programs in the same computation resources.
-In fact, PAFL and EnFuzz have advantages over UniFuzz from two aspects.
-First, PAFL and EnFuzz optimize the scheduling algorithm or mutation strategy, which makes them more efficient than UniFuzz in schedule and mutation.
-Second, though, based on an equal computation resource comparison, PAFL and EnFuzz are actually running with fewer cores and more time than UniFuzz due to the single-machine limitation, which alleviates the overhead of large-scale parallelism.
-Thus, the reason that UniFuzz outperforms PAFL and EnFuzz is the optimization in the parallel mechanism, particularly the overhead of synchronization.
+Fig.~\ref{fig:branchcoverage} plots the average branch coverage discovered by these tools throughout 10 runs with different computing resources.
+We can see that the branch coverage reached by each tool rises as computing resources increase on most programs.
+Among these tools, UltraFuzz reaches the highest branch coverage in most (10/16) programs, outperforming the other four tools.
+In particular, when compared with the baseline AFL-single, UltraFuzz performs better on 14 programs with the same computing resources, such as \emph{freetype}, \emph{libcxx}, \emph{size} and \emph{readelf}.
+However, the other four tools do not reach a higher branch coverage than that of AFL-single.
+AFL-single discovers more branches than PAFL and AFL-P on almost all programs using the same computing resources.
+Compared with EnFuzz, AFL-single achieves similar performance on these programs.

-Furthermore, to compare UniFuzz with AFL-single-core in detail, we list the detailed path coverage of UniFuzz in Table \ref{table:resource}.
-Particularly, we calculate the improved ratio of the path coverage reached by UniFuzz and that reached by AFL-single-core.
-From Table \ref{table:resource}, UniFuzz reaches higher path coverage than AFL-single-core on most programs from 4 units to 128 units.
-Moreover, with the increasing of computation resources, the average speedup of UniFuzz to AFL-single-core increases from 1.09x to 1.28x, which demonstrates a super-linear performance acceleration in UniFuzz.
-We will explain this in the next subsection.
+Notable is, PAFL and EnFuzz have the advantage over UltraFuzz in two aspects.
+First, PAFL and EnFuzz optimize the scheduling algorithm or mutation strategy, which makes them more efficient than UltraFuzz in schedule and mutation.
+Second, though based on an equal computing resource comparison, PAFL and EnFuzz run with fewer cores but more time than UltraFuzz due to the intra-machine limitation, which alleviates the overhead of large-scale parallelism.
+From this result, we infer the reason that UltraFuzz outperforms the other tools lies in the optimization of the parallel architecture.